Source: ISIS executes hundreds of Mosul area residents

 Any ISIS fighters who are captured or surrendered "should be held accountable in accordance with the law for any crimes they have committed," he said.

-At least 40 people were killed and 76 others wounded, the majority of them security forces, in attacks by ISIS on several neighborhoods in Kirkuk since Friday, several security sources told CNN on Saturday.

-ISIS fighters targeted four police stations and Kurdish security offices Friday, spreading themselves out through several neighborhoods.
-Kirkuk is 175 kilometers (109 miles) southeast of Mosul.
+Dozens of militants targeted four police stations and Kurdish security offices in Kirkuk, spreading themselves out through neighborhoods.

+Security forces killed at least seven ISIS militants in Kirkuk, officials there said, but there was no information yet on civilian casualties.
+Images broadcast on local television showed what appeared to be dead or injured fighters on the street.

+Nearly 30 ISIS militants took over an unoccupied building in Domiz district in southern Kirkuk and started firing on security forces there, according to security officials.
+Iraqi security forces are surrounding the building now, and sporadic clashes continue.

 The media wing of ISIS, Amaq, said online that ISIS fighters had attacked Kirkuk before dawn and taken control of 10 neighborhoods as well as carried out attacks to the north and south of the city.